lanl/benchmarks/doc/sphinx/1_branson/branson.rst

 Branson
 ******

-This is the documentation for the ATS-5 Benchmark.
+This is the documentation for the ATS-5 Benchmark Branson - 3D hohlraum single node.

 Purpose